ludios/Desktopmagic/README.md

 Desktopmagic
 ============
-Desktopmagic can take screenshots (Windows-only for now) without leaking memory in any type of error case (locked workstation, no monitor attached, etc).
+Desktopmagic takes screenshots on Windows.
+It supports any arrangement of multiple monitors, and does not leak memory in any failure mode (locked workstation, no monitor attached, etc).
 If you wish, it can be used continuously to take millions of screenshots.

 You may want this instead of PIL's ImageGrab because: